 ⦁ Feedback, Review, and Labs

 As part of the Python Automation course, we will teach you a basic level of python coding that can be used to construct process automation.
 The majority of the programming will be focused on automating tasks with AWS APIs and AWS Lambda.
 This course is broken into two sections: Python Programming Fundamentals and Python Task Automation in AWS.

 Choosing the Amazon Web Services business as a career path is a wise decision.
 After all, it’s one of the most popular options for public cloud computing.

 It may require a significant amount of code and programming, which may be difficult at first, but don’t worry.
 Yellow Tail Tech has an AWS for Jobs Program that will help you learn everything you need to know to become a professional in the AWS sector.

-For more information, schedule a career consultation with us today via our website.
+For more information, schedule a career strategy session with us today via our website.